James-Firth/dot_files/README.md

 Anyways this is a personal repo, but its out here for anyone to look at, so have fun, hope you learn something from this, and happy hacky!

+## Programs assumed to be installed by dotfiles

+- vim
+- helix editor
+- docker
+- zsh (with ohmyzsh)
+- kitty (for kssh, might remove)
+- git
+- ssh
+- fzf
+- jq

+Stuff I like that isn't _required_
+- lazygit

 ## Programs I always use and may forget the names of

 ### Commandline